 Garbage disposals have received some mixed reviews over the years in terms of environmental impact.
 While decreasing the burden on local landfills and cutting down on the production of methane gas, sending refuse down the drain uses more water and electricity, and puts additional strain on your septic system or your local sewage treatment plant.
 As grinding efficiency has improved, however, environmental concerns have been largely put aside.

 Some families maintain a home composting system or your city may offer compost collection along with weekly garbage pick-up.
-Families that dispose of a significant percent of household food refuse through composting, may feel they can make do with a lower capacity unit.
+Families that dispose of a significant percentage of household food refuse through composting, may feel they can make do with a lower capacity unit.
 Even if you or your town has a compost system, some foods are not compostable, Food waste that is not composted will tend to consist of harder substances, like bones, so a machine with plenty of power is still the best choice.

 If you have young children at home, safety will be your top priority when choosing a disposer.
 In this case, you will want to choose a batch feed garbage disposal, which is designed to prevent accidents.
 Since this unit type cannot be turned on until a rubber stopper is secured over the disposal opening, it eliminates the chance that a young child could reach down into the disposal while it’s running.
 With this model type, you will also not need to worry about utensils or other non-food items slipping down into your disposal while it’s running.
 You can find more details about the two types of garbage disposals, continuous feed or batch feed, below.